John Ernest of Nassau-Siegen (1582–1617): Hereditary Count of Nassau-Siegen

-When his grandfather Count John VI ‘the Elder’ of Nassau-Siegen died on 8 October 1606, he was succeeded by John Ernest’s father together with his brothers William Louis, George, Ernest Casimir and John Louis.
+When his grandfather Count John VI the Elder of Nassau-Siegen died on 8 October 1606, he was succeeded by John Ernest's father together with his brothers William Louis, George, Ernest Casimir and John Louis.
 On 30 March 1607 these brothers divided their possessions.
-John ‘the Middle’ acquired Siegen, Freudenberg, Netphen, Hilchenbach, Ferndorf and the Haingericht.
-The brothers then also signed an succession treaty.
+John the Middle acquired Siegen, Freudenberg, Netphen, Hilchenbach, Ferndorf and the Haingericht.
+The brothers then also signed a succession treaty.
 By this agreement the heirs of the brothers were explicitly forbidden to convert to a religion other than the Reformed confession.
-Since the partition, John ‘the Middle’ has had his Residenz in Siegen Castle, which he had renovated around that time.
-Because the county of Nassau-Siegen was such a small country (it had about 9.000 inhabitants and yielded about 13.000 guilders annually) John ‘the Middle’ decided that the county should not be divided up again.
+Since the partition, John the Middle has had his Residenz in Siegen Castle, which he had renovated around that time.
+Because the county of Nassau-Siegen was such a small country (it had about 9.000 inhabitants and yielded about 13.000 guilders annually) John the Middle decided that the county should not be divided up again.
 To avoid this, on 8 April 1607 he made a will and testament, which stated that only the eldest son would rule, and the other children should be compensated with money or offices.
-Thus, John Ernest became the heir of Nassau-Siegen.
-With his father, his brother John ‘the Younger’ and his uncle George of Nassau-Beilstein, John Ernest was present at the coronation of Roman King Matthias in Frankfurt in 1612.
+Thus, John Ernest became the heir apparent of Nassau-Siegen.
+With his father, his brother John the Younger and his uncle George of Nassau-Beilstein, John Ernest was present at the coronation of Roman King Matthias in Frankfurt in 1612.